mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

-When false, disables file downloads on mobile apps.
+When ``false``, disables file downloads on mobile apps.
 Users can still download files from a mobile web browser.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableMobileDownload": true`` with options ``true`` and ``false``.     |